cms-btv-pog/BTVNanoCommissioning/README.md

 ## Make the dataset json files

 Use `fetch.py` in folder `scripts/` to obtain your samples json files.
-You can create `$input_list` could be list of dataset name from DAS, and create the json contains `dataset_name:[filelist]`.
-For samples not publish in DAS could also access by specifying the path in the input list.
+You can create `$input_list` ,which can be a list of datasets taken from CMS DAS , and create the json contains `dataset_name:[filelist]`.
+One can specify the local path in that input list for samples not published in CMS DAS.
 `$output_json_name$` is the name of your output samples json file.

 ```